 - Domain Name Service (DNS) spoofing

-- HTTP(S) proxies
+- HTTP(S) proxying

 - Network sniffing and probing

-- Routing packet proxy
+- Routing packet proxying or TCP tunneling

 - Injecting data or code addressed to other hosts

-- Redirecting HTTP(s) traffic
+- Redirecting HTTP traffic

 Example